MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Invoke-CMClientAction.md

 ### -ParentCollection

-Applies to version 1906 and later.
 Use this parameter to support waking up a machine.

 ```yaml
 Type: IResultObject